epiecs/mikodo/README.md

 ##### Buffer size

 The size in bytes that is available for each worker for communicating to the parent process.
 Set this to a higher number if you require a lot of text to be sent (eg.) complete config files.
+You can set this lower to reduce memory usage but you might not receive all output.

 ```php
 $mikodo->bufferSize(65535); // Defaults to 65535